-And now!
-Her latest!
-A memoir of her father, V as in Victor, can be ordered from eLectiopublishing.com, Amazon, and Barnes and Noble.
+Her latest book is a memoir of her father, V as in Victor and can be ordered from eLectiopublishing.com, from Amazon, and Barnes and Noble.

 V as in Victor is the story of an American minister and his family in a small pastorate in England between the World Wars and their life in the United States during and after WWII.
 Victor's letters and those of his former parishioners give a vivid picture of the homefronts in both England and America.
 But more than that, this is the story of a man whose struggles might have destroyed him, but did not.
 An uplifting tale of a man's ongoing quest for the chance to serve his church and his earnest desire to live a life according to the precepts of his religion, V as in Victor will touch your heart.